glouppe/proj0016-big-data-project/lecture1.md

 # Schedule

 - 30/10: Presentation of the project
+- 20/11: Review 1
-- 20/11: Review 1: Explain your objectives and roadmap
+    - Explain your objectives and roadmap
+    - Oral presentation
+    - Short report
 - 11/12: Review 2
 - 19/02: Review 3
 - 19/03: Review 4
 - 16/04: Review 5
 - 14/05: Final report and defenses

-Reports to be sent on the Friday before the review dates.
+Reports to be sent on the **Friday before the review dates**.

 Seminars will be announced later.